Sustainable Solutions

 * Water Resource Management: Concern for substantial water demands, particularly in a region where water scarcity is a pressing issue.
 Fear of depleting local aquifers and negatively impacting the Taos Valley watershed.

-* Waste Water Management: Development’s ability to handle wastewater sustainably. fear of large-scale wastewater systems leading to contamination of nearby water sources and posing long-term risks to the region’s ecosystem.
+* Waste Water Management: Development’s ability to handle wastewater sustainably.
+Fear of large-scale wastewater systems leading to contamination of nearby water sources and posing long-term risks to the region’s ecosystem.
 Alternatives, such as decentralized or closed-loop systems, must be adequately emphasized.